Lyman Hall High School

 Lyman Hall High School is a public high school located at 70 Pond Hill Road in Wallingford, Connecticut.
-It is part of the Wallingford Public School System, and one of two public high schools in Wallingford, Mark T. Sheehan being the other.
+It is part of Wallingford Public Schools and one of two public high schools in Wallingford, Mark T. Sheehan being the other.

 History

 Lyman Hall High School is named in honor of Doctor Lyman Hall, a signatory party of the Declaration of Independence who was born in Wallingford on April 12, 1724.

-The school's original location was on South Main Street, in a building constructed in 1916-1917 that today serves as Wallingford's Town Hall.
-In the year 1957 the school was moved to its current location at 70 Pond Hill Rd, in southeast Wallingford.
+The school's original location was on South Main Street, in a building constructed in 1916–1917 that today serves as Wallingford's Town Hall.
+In 1957 the school was moved to its current location at 70 Pond Hill Road in southeast Wallingford.

 Academic programs

 Lyman Hall High School has a wide range of academic courses.
 The school is one of only four in the entire state of Connecticut that offers courses in all of the career clusters identified by the Connecticut Department of Education.
-In addition to courses in what are considered normal academic areas, i.e. mathematics and science, students can elect to take courses in Agriculture, Transportation Technologies, Communication Technologies, Construction Technologies, Food Service, Family and Consumer Science, and Medical Careers.
+In addition to what are considered normal academic areas such as mathematics and science, students can elect to take courses in agriculture; transportation, communication, and construction technologies; food service; family and consumer science; and medical careers.